 Where & When

 The Whistler Nordics hold sessions after school on Tuesdays and Thursdays at Lost Lake and on Saturday mornings at Whistler Olympic Park/Callaghan Country.

 Tuesday & Thursday Programs meet at 4:00 – 4:30pm (ready to ski), outside the Passive Haus in Lost Lake Park.
 Saturday Programs start at 10am outside the technical building in the Cross Country Stadium at Whistler Olympic Park.
 Please arrive early to purchase your trail pass and pick up rental equipment.
 There are toilets at both locations, however once children leave for their session on snow these facilities are not as easy to access so please ensure children visit before their session.
 There is hot chocolate after the Tuesday, Thursday and Saturday sessions provided by:

 The Program is delivered by coaches trained under Cross Country Canada’s National Community Coach Program.
-The club’s coaches receive a ski pass in the area where they coach.
 If you are interested in coaching please see our coaching page.

 Equipment & Clothing